Engine efficiency: Gas turbine

 The gas turbine is most efficient at maximum power output in the same way reciprocating engines are most efficient at maximum load.
 The difference is that at lower rotational speed the pressure of the compressed air drops and thus thermal and fuel efficiency drop dramatically.
 Efficiency declines steadily with reduced power output and is very poor in the low power range.

 General Motors at one time manufactured a bus powered by a gas turbine, but due to rise of crude oil prices in the 1970s this concept was abandoned.
 Rover, Chrysler, and Toyota also built prototypes of turbine-powered cars.
-Chrysler building a short prototype series of them for real-world evaluation.
+Chrysler built a short prototype series of them for real-world evaluation.
 Driving comfort was good, but overall economy lacked due to reasons mentioned above.
 This is also why gas turbines can be used for permanent and peak power electric plants.
-In this application they are only run at or close to full powe, where they are efficient, or shut down when not needed.
+In this application they are only run at or close to full power, where they are efficient, or shut down when not needed.

-Gas turbines do have an advantage in power density – gas turbines are used as the engines in heavy armored vehicles and armored tanks and in power generators in jet fighters.
+Gas turbines do have an advantage in power density—gas turbines are used as the engines in heavy armored vehicles and armored tanks and in power generators in jet fighters.

 One other factor negatively affecting the gas turbine efficiency is the ambient air temperature.
 With increasing temperature, intake air becomes less dense and therefore the gas turbine experiences power loss proportional to the increase in ambient air temperature.

 Latest generation gas turbine engines have achieved an efficiency of 46% in simple cycle and 61% when used in combined cycle.